Introducing Oasis 3: First Interactive World Model for Physical AI

 DOS — the Decart Optimization Stack.
 World models will be used to simulate millions of hours, so usability lives or dies on efficiency.
 DOS delivers real-time, immediately interactive generation 100x more efficiently.
 Today, Oasis 3 runs at 22 FPS at 512×768×3, with under 200 ms of latency.

-The system runs on CoreWeave’s purpose-built AI cloud and is built on top of NVIDIA’s physical AI ecosystem, supporting the performance needed for real-time simulation workflows.
+The system runs on CoreWeave’s purpose-built AI cloud and NVIDIA HGX B200 systems, with CUDA libraries including cuBLAS and cutlass for optimizations.
+The model was trained using the NVIDIA Physical AI Open Dataset on Hugging Face, supporting the performance needed for real-time simulation workflows.

 /A.04